-What You Need to Know About Community Health Worker
+What Do Community Health Worker Do?

-Occupation Description Assist individuals and communities to adopt healthy behaviors.
+Community Health Worker Job Description Assist individuals and communities to adopt healthy behaviors.
 Conduct outreach for medical personnel or health organizations to implement programs in the community that promote, maintain, and improve individual and community health.
 May provide information on available resources, provide social support and informal counseling, advocate for individuals and community health needs, and provide services such as first aid and blood pressure screening.
 May collect data to help identify community health needs.

 - Advise clients or community groups on issues related to self-care, such as diabetes management.

 - Teach classes or otherwise disseminate medical or dental health information to school groups, community groups, or targeted families or individuals, in a manner consistent with cultural norms.

 - Develop plans or formal contracts for individuals, families, or community groups to improve overall health.

 Skills Needed to be a Community Health Worker